opensearch-project/project-website/_posts/2025-06-06-Unlocking-Agentic-AI-experiences-with-OpenSearch.md

 ...
 ```

-With the ability to list and search indices, we can now use Q Developer CLI for more advanced use cases, such as data summary:
+With the ability to list and search indexes, you can now use Q Developer CLI for more advanced use cases, such as data summary:

 ```bash
 > give me a quick summary of my eCommerce data